 Many pea gravel options are available through local landscapers, hardware stores, greenhouses, and even Amazon.

-We chose the river rock pea-stone, which matches the two walkways that we already have at our home.
-I love its natural coloring and texture that it adds to our landscape.
+We chose the river rock pea stone, which matches the two walkways that we already have at our home.
+I love its natural coloring and texture, which it adds to our landscape.

 You may also enjoy White & Green Rustic Summer Flower Planters Sure To Charm You post with more outdoor landscaping ideas.